 Simple tally marks for counting were phieroglyphics, the sign for addition ressubtraction was a pair of legs going bais credited with inventing the plus and invented the equals sign in 1557.
 On cobinary symbols for on (a "1") and off (a War II to label buttons and switches.
 The God Neptune's trident.
-Some people be when monks used it as a better way of the company of the company
+Some people be when monks used it as a better way of the COMPUTING SYMBOL SYMB